LCSB-BioCore/COBREXA.jl/docs/src/tutorials/3_hpc.md

 With the extra computing capacity from `N` workers available, the FVA should be computed roughly `N`-times faster.

-!!! note "Distributed and parallel overhead"
+!!! note "Distribution and parallelization overhead"
     Communication of the workers with your Julia shell is not free.
 If the task that you are parallelizing is small and the model structure is very large, the distributed computation will actually spend most computation time just